THIS IS IT

 What makes these interrelated Web sites most interesting is the window metaphor.
 In some cases, the view out the window of one airfield’s Register leads us to look into the window of another -- and sometimes back again or on to another Register.
 There is significant overlap of information from one Register to another.
 Start your journey by clicking the links and buttons above.

-Without exception, all the Web sites present full-size, color images of all the individual Register pages (click THE REGISTERbutton, upper right on any Web page as you move through the sites).
+Without exception, all the Web sites present full-size, color images of all the individual Register pages (click THE REGISTER button, upper right on any Web page as you move through the sites).
 Pictured on the Register pages are each of the names, aircraft, places and events, written in the Register so long ago by transient pilots and passengers.
 These handwritten lines are the raw data for each site's infrastructure.

 Further, I transcribed each Register line-by- line and recorded the contents in a database unique to each Web site.
-Through your individual queries using dropdown menus, I deliver to you from the databases, for example, biographical information, or technical descriptions of aircraft, or the details of a Golden Age air race.
+Through your individual queries using dropdown menus, I deliver to you from the databased information.
+For example, biographical information, or technical descriptions of aircraft, or the details of a Golden Age air race.
 Indeed, each site is database-driven.
 Each of your clicks on a dropdown menu is fulfilled uniquely from the information in a database.
 Because of this, your pathway of exploration through my sites will be uniquely different from the next visitor's pathway.
-There are literally billions of ways to travel through my sites.
+There are literally many billions of ways to travel through my sites.

-Supplemented by texts, databased information and hyperlinks, the breadth and depth of the impact the signers of the Registers made on 20th century aviation becomes very clear.
+Supplemented by texts, databased information and hyperlinks, the breadth and depth of the impact the signers of the Registers made on early 20th century aviation becomes very clear.
 The information presented and links available can be riveting, poignant, outrageous, nauseating, shocking, funny, but always instructive.
 In all cases, humanity shines through.
 The pilots were people and they did what people do.

 WHY ARE WE HERE?